-(4) Provide Accounting Services with alternative funding sources in the event of a cost overrun or when unallowable charges are identified;
+(4) Provide AS with alternative funding sources in the event of a cost overrun or when unallowable charges are identified;

 (5) Review subrecipient invoices for the above-mentioned criteria and in accordance with additional requirements outlined in OP 65.05, Subrecipient Monitoring; and

 (6) Monitor grant activity and fund balances to ensure appropriate and maximum use of sponsored project funds